-People who have crooked teeth, cracked or broken fillings, implants or poorly fitting dentures are also at risk.
+People with crooked teeth, cracked or broken fillings, implants, or poorly fitting dentures are also at risk.
 A suppressed immune system during pregnancy or in HIV/AIDS patients also puts these categories of people at a higher risk of developing gingivitis.

 What can be done to prevent gingivitis?

 Good oral and dental hygiene is essential to prevent the onset of gingivitis.
-Brushing your teeth twice a day, flossing daily, and annual teeth cleaning can prevent gingivitis.
-Replacing a toothbrush on a regular basis and avoiding harsh mouthwash products are also ways to prevent the condition.
+Brushing your teeth twice daily, flossing daily, and annual teeth cleaning can prevent gingivitis.
+Replacing a toothbrush regularly and avoiding harsh mouthwash products are ways to prevent the condition.

 What to do once gingivitis sets in